dell/azurestack-docs/content/en/docs/hub/HowTo/ADFSSPN/_index.md

 4. Assign the appropriate **Role** to your service principal.

 {{% alert title="NOTE" color="primary" %}}
-As a bonus, we include an example of how to assign **Owner** role for the AzureStackOwners AD FS group
+As a bonus, we include an example of how to assign the **Owner** role to an AD FS group

 The current `AzureStack` modules do not support it natively, but this example will show you how to do it via API.